DopplerHQ/kubernetes-operator/README.md

 kubectl describe secrets --selector=secrets.doppler.com/subtype=dopplerSecret
 ```

 The controller continuously watches for secret updates from Doppler and when detected, automatically and instantly updates the associated secret.
-Keep in mind that managed secrets are owned by `DopplerSecret`s, so deleting a `DopplerSecret` will automatically delete the managed Kubernetes secret.

 Next, we'll cover how to configure a deployment to use the Kubernetes secret and enable auto-reloading for Deployments.